DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 If your data service supports sorting operations, you can handle the DataGrid's sorting state changes in order to request data from the server with the corresponding sorting applied.

 Don't use the `LocalSorting` plugin to configure remote sorting.
 Handle the `sortingChange` event of the `SortingState` plugin to process sorting criteria updates.
 These updates are applied when an end-user changes sorting options via the UI.
-When sorted data was  recieved from the server, pass it to the `DataGrid` component's `rows` property.
+When sorted data was received from the server, pass it to the `DataGrid` component's `rows` property.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/sorting/remote-sorting)